Germany re-imposes border controls to slow migrant arrivals

 Peter Maurer, president of the Geneva-based International Committee of the Red Cross, praised Merkel for showing leadership in the crisis.

-But speaking to the Swiss newspaper SonntagsZeitung, Maurer expressed his disquiet after Hungarian Prime Minister Viktor Orban declared he would use a newly-built fence to close the border with Serbia to migrants on Sept.
-15, and that "rebellious" migrants would be arrested.
+But Maurer expressed his disquiet after Hungarian Prime Minister Viktor Orban declared he would use a newly built fence to close the border with Serbia to migrants on Sept.
+15, and that those who are "rebellious" would be arrested.

-"I find it dangerous when a European country drifts in this direction," he said.
+"I find it dangerous when a European country drifts in this direction," he told the Swiss newspaper SonntagsZeitungs.

-In Vienna, Faymann has likened Orban's treatment of refugees to the Nazis' deportation of Jews and others to concentration camps.
-Budapest responded by accusing him of conducting "a campaign of lies" against Hungary.
+Central European countries are hostile to the Juncker plan for spreading refugees around the bloc, and reject any suggestion of compulsory quotas.

 "It is impossible to retreat," Czech Prime Minister Bohuslav Sobotka said on Sunday.
 "We are helping, we are ready to help, but on a voluntary basis.
 The quotas won’t work."